-When adding authorized users, you need to provide their name, date of birth and Social Security number.
+When adding authorized users, you need to provide the person’s name, date of birth and Social Security number.
 You don’t have to provide authorized users’ birth dates and Social Security numbers immediately when applying for the card, but American Express does require you to provide this information within 60 days of application.
 If you don’t, the authorized user’s card will be deactivated.
 There’s one other limit, too – all authorized users must be at least 13 years old.

 How to add an authorized user to your American Express account

 Adding authorized users to your American Express account is a simple process.
-First, log into your American Express account.
+First, log in to your American Express account.
 On your account page, scroll down until you see the “Useful Links” option on the right side of the page.
 You can then click on “Add Someone to your Account.”

 Your authorized user will usually get the same card that you hold.
-If you hold the Blue Cash Everyday® Card from American Express, your additional card member will also receive a Blue Cash Everyday card.
+If you hold the Blue Cash Everyday® Card from American Express, for example, your additional card member will also receive a Blue Cash Everyday card.

 There are exceptions, though.
 If you hold The Platinum Card® from American Express card, you can sign your authorized users up for either the Platinum card or the authorized user Gold card (not to be confused with the American Express® Gold Card).
 This option offers a limited number of benefits from the Platinum card.